Niniane Wang: Minted

 For four years after she left Google, Wang was chief technology officer of Minted, an online marketplace that crowdsources designs for paper products such as stationery and wall art.
 During this time, in 2010, Wang and Yishan Wong founded the Sunfire Offices coworking space in Mountain View, California.

 Evertoon and Niantic

 Wang founded the company Evertoon in 2016.
 Evertoon's mobile app allowed users to produce short animated films.
 Evertoon raised $1.7 million in venture capital financing and released its app in November 2016.

-In June 2017, Wang was one of six women who accused venture capitalist Justin Caldbeck of sexual harassment.
+In June 2017, Wang was one of six women who accused venture capitalist Justin Caldbeck of sexual harassment; she told Fortune magazine that it took "100 hours of work" before and after publishing the article that leveled the accusations against Caldbeck.
 Initially denying the allegations, Caldbeck resigned from his position at Binary Capital four days later.

 In November 2017, American software developer Niantic acquired Evertoon and hired its team of five employees.
 The Evertoon app was shut down later that month.
 After the acquisition, Wang became Niantic's vice president of engineering, where she oversaw products including Ingress and Harry Potter: Wizards Unite.